 Dancers perform in a wide variety of venues, and there are different training requirements for the varying styles of dance.
 Some work in companies, and others are self-employed.
-Projected job growth for dancers is at -0.6 percent.
+The 2020 median pay for dancers was \$19.11 per hour, and job growth is projected at 31 percent.